orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 ## Language picked at runtime

-Several factors can impact what language is being used by Form Runner.
+### Determination of the form's language

+The following applies to Form Runner pages which deal with a given form definition, such as the Summary page and Detail page.
+It doesn't apply to the Form Runner Home page, which deals with multiple form definitions.

 To determine what language to use, Form Runner determines a list of *available languages* for the form, as well as a *requested language*.
 From these, it determines the language to actually use.

 The list of available languages for the current form is selected as follows: